yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/Week-1-Assignments.md

 ## Submission

-When you are done, edit this page and add your name to the list below.
-Be sure to submit your time worked both here and on the class google form!
-(You can find info on how to do this on the [[Assignments]] page).
+When you are done, do the following
+1. As a wiki exercise, edit this page and add your name to the list below and include a link to your webpage.
+2. Submit your **time worked** for each of the two assignments on the class google form (Found on the [[Assignments]] page).

 ### Completed

-* Adam Bray ( 1 hour )
+* Adam Bray ( url )
-* Casey Watts ( 99 hours )
+* Casey Watts ( url )